Spectrum and Resonances

 Contents

-In the section on the existence and uniqueness of SSMs, we have defined the relative spectral quotient of a spectral subspace as
+we have defined the relative spectral quotient of a spectral

 This spectral qutioent, however, also has further implications about the global dynamics.
 Especially in the case of slow SSMs, which are constructed over the slowest spectral subspaces, the relative spectral quotient gives indications about how strongly nearby trajectories are attracted to the SSM.
 In this case the quotient is a measure of the spectral separation of the linear part of the dynamics on, and orthogonal to the master spectral subspaces.
 The larger the quotient, the faster full system trajectories collapse onto the SSM.
 At the same time, distinguishing the SSM from other, less smooth, invariant manifolds becomes harder, as the order of approximation in the computation has to be pushed higher.